 FSQS expands the community of Financial Services Organisations

-We are pleased to see the continued growth of organisations in Financial Services taking advantage of the FSQS service, FirstRand Bank Limited (London Branch) and Ecclesiastical Insurance have recently agreed to become the thirtieth first and thirtieth second financial services organisations using FSQS to support their supplier and third party qualification, compliance and risk management processes
+We are pleased to see the continued growth of organisations in Financial Services taking advantage of the FSQS service, Ipswich Building Society has recently agreed to become the 38th financial services organisation using FSQS to support their supplier and third-party qualification, compliance, and risk management processes.

-The concept of FSQS is a collaborative system where suppliers complete and maintain a single profile which is shared by their major customers in the financial services sector, in order to reduce the duplication of effort and cost associated with qualification and compliance.
-We are delighted that this vision continues to be realised as more financial services organisations join FSQS as there are now 32 Banks, Building Societies and Insurance financial services organisations within the FSQS community of purchasers.
+The concept of FSQS is a collaborative system where suppliers complete and maintain a single profile which is shared by their major customers in the financial services sector, to reduce the duplication of effort and cost associated with qualification and compliance.
+We are delighted that this vision continues to be realised as more financial services organisations join FSQS, as there are now thirty-eight Banks, Building Societies, and Insurance financial services organisations within the FSQS community of purchasers.